lgusar/sports-complex-management/README.md

 - .env
 - .dockerenv

-Both of them are supposed to be in the root folder of the app.
+Create both of them in the root folder of the app.

 .dockerenv requires defining